 Average weekly expenses: 300

 Another public research university, Imperial College London focuses on studies in science, medicine, engineering, and business.
 It was formerly a constituent of the Federal University of London but became an independent entity on July 9, 2007.
 It has four main faculties with over 40 departments, research centers and institutions.
 These include engineering, medical sciences, natural sciences and business studies.

 King's College London (KCL)

 A public research university, KCL is the third oldest varsity in England.
-It was founded by King George IV in 1829 and has as its teaching centre the St. Thomas Hospital that has been offering medical expertise since 1173.
-Organized into nine academic schools, King's College London is one of the largest centres for graduate and post-graduate studies in biomedical research and medicine in Europe with six centres of Medical Research Councils.
+It was founded by King George IV in 1829 and has as its teaching center the St. Thomas Hospital that has been offering medical expertise since 1173.
+Organized into nine academic schools, King's College London is one of the largest centers for graduate and post-graduate studies in biomedical research and medicine in Europe with six centers of Medical Research Councils.
 Besides, King's College does not charge any tuition fee from students of exchange programs.